membraneframework/membrane_tutorials/glossary/glossary.md

   + #### *Encryptor* and *Decryptor* are responsible for [encryption](/glossary/glossary#encryption) and [decryption](/glossary/glossary#decryption)
   + #### *Muxer* and *Demuxer* are responsible for [muxing](/glossary/glossary#muxing) and [demuxing](/glossary/glossary#demuxing)
   + *mixer*
-  + #### *Jitter buffer / Ordering buffer* is an area of memory, which is used to temporarily store data incoming from network, used to arrange the data in the order in which it was sent
+  + #### *Jitter buffer / Ordering buffer* is an element responsible for ordering packets incoming from network as their order can be disrupted during transmission due to network unreliability.
 + #### *Demands mechanism*
   + #### *Redemands* is Membrane's mechanism which manages size of demand and lets programmer handle just one buffer at a time